 Like everything else you do to design and manage jobs in Voracity, you configure your connection to VGrid from within IRI Workbench.

-Refer to the instructions on this self-learning page of the IRI web site to connect VGrid to your Cloudera, HortonWorks or MapR distribution.
+Refer to the Job Deployment instructions on this page to connect VGrid to your Cloudera, HortonWorks (Ambari) or MapR distribution.
 IRI can also provide a free sandbox distribution for testing as well.

 Set up this access in IRI Preferences for the VGrid Gateway in Workbench as follows: